parthpatoliya97/Amazon_data_analysis_SQL/README.md

 #### Category Table :-

-- Stores product categories to classify items into groups (e.g., Electronics, Fashion, Home Appliances).

 - category_id: Unique ID for each category.

 - category_name: Name of the category.
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------

 #### Seller Table :-

-- Maintains details of sellers/vendors who list products on the platform.

 - seller_id: Unique ID for each seller.